-When the board of directors elects executive officers, etc. and appoints candidates for directors and audit & supervisory board members, the Nominating and Remuneration Committee which mainly consists of independent outside directors takes measures, for instance, such as interviewing candidates, to examine credentials and aptitude which would contribute to the improvement of corporate value in the medium and long term.
-The board of directors also reviews these matters in determining the remuneration of directors
+When the board of directors elects or dismisses executives, appoints candidates for directors and audit & supervisory board members, or resolves remuneration of directors, the Nominating and Remuneration Committee which mainly consists of independent outside directors deliberates on this matter prior to the resolutions.

-The board of directors works to ensure objectiveness, fairness and transparency by giving sufficient respect to its opinions.
+The board of directors works to ensure objectiveness, fairness and transparency by giving sufficient respect to the deliberation results of the Nominating and Remuneration Committee.